frc8840/8840-utils-docs/docs/source/example project.rst

 It's a few random values, but generally accurate to what the robot had.
 Feel free to change these values to whatever you want.

+We'll start of by making a new package (folder) called "subsystems".
+In that folder, we'll make a new file called :code:`Roller.java`.

 Now, we'll move back to :code:`Roller.java`.
 We'll start off by making it a subsystem.